heimskr/game3/PROTOCOL.md

 23. **Destroy Entity**: tells a client to remove an entity.

 	- `u64` Global ID
+	- `optional<i32>` Realm Requirement

+	If the realm requirement is set, the entity will not be destroyed unless its current realm ID (as far as the client knows) matches the realm requirement.

 24. **Inventory**: sends a client its player's inventory.